Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Classical background

 The sign convention is the same as in \cite{BD2}.
 With the aid of the triad covectors ${e^i}_b$ we construct the connection components ${K_a}^i={e^i}_b\,{K_a}^b$, in the notation of \cite{BD1,BD2}, and find the radial components $K_a=\sqrt{({K_a}^1)^2+({K_a}^2)^2}\,$ with $a=x,y$, relevant for the polarized model, and $\cal A$,

 with the nonzero Poisson brackets

 $\kappa=2G_{\rm N}/\pi$, $G_{\rm N}$ is Newton's gravitational constant.
-With the rotations around the $z$ axis being fixed by the Gau\ss\ constraint at an early stage, we have only the canoni\-cal variables introduced above, subject to the Hamiltonian constraint and one diffeo constraint, generating diffeos along $z$:
+With the rotations around the $z$ axis being fixed by the Gau\ss\ constraint at an early stage, we have only the canoni\-cal variables introduced above, and the Hamiltonian constraint and one diffeo constraint, generating diffeos along $z$: